rm-hull/byok3/README.md

 BYOK (_BYE-OK_) is a [Scala](https://www.scala-lang.org/) program that implements a [Forth](http://lars.nocrew.org/forth2012/index.html) virtual machine.
 It can be run either as a command-line REPL, or through a browser.
+It will almost certainly never be useful for any purpose besides that which it has already fulfilled: forcing me to think quite carefully about how forth works.

 ## Building & running